Skip to content

 ts

-// Define an one-time command
+// Define a one-time command

 const off = PlayerEvent.onCommandText("once", ({ player, next }) => {